Major League Rugby: Former teams

 On October 25, 2022, Major League Rugby announced that 12 teams would compete in the 2023 season, but that neither the Austin Gilgronis, nor the LA Giltinis will participate.
 With the uncertainties surrounding Austin and Los Angeles' team ownership, it was determined to suspend operations of the two teams to ensure a successful 2023 season, and protect the long-term strength and continued growth of the league.

 On November 27, 2023, Major League Rugby announced that the Toronto Arrows would cease all operations, and not compete in the 2024 season.
 The Arrows had sought new funding following the death of their CEO, Bill Webb, but were unable to guarantee the new backers in time.

 In December 2023, Major League Rugby announced that the New York Ironworkers were withdrawing ahead of the 2024 season.

 In September 2024 the Dallas Jackals, who joined the league in 2022, informed the league that they will not participate in the 2025 competition.

 In July 2025, it was announced that San Diego Legion and RFCLA would be forming a new franchise for California and that the two teams would no longer compete individually.

 On July 30, 2025, New Orleans Gold announced they would be suspending operations for the 2026 season.

 On August 6, 2025, Miami Sharks announced they would not be taking part in the 2026 campaign.

-On September 11, 2025, Houston Sabrecats announced they would not be taking part in the 2026 campaign.
+On September 11, 2025, Houston SaberCats announced they would not be taking part in the 2026 campaign.

 On November 4, 2025, Utah Warriors announced they would not be taking part in the 2026 campaign and would be suspending operations.

+On July 21, 2026, Anthem RC's three-year funding agreement with World Rugby expired which forced the team to disband.